 In the travel industry, virtual reality used to capture tourism destinations in a unique and immersive way.
-The 360 virtual tour of Kerala tourism destinations can be viewed on either a VR headset or a regular computer or mobile device.
-The virtual tour of Kerala tourist destinations helps us to visit the place before being there
+The 360 virtual tours of Kerala tourism destinations can be viewed on either a VR headset or a regular computer or a mobile device.
+The virtual tour of Kerala helps us make a virtual visit to Kerala at the comfort of our home.

 Banasura Sagar Dam impounds the Karamanathodu tributary of the Kabini River, which is part of the Indian Banasura Sagar Project consisting of a dam and a canal.